-&lt;sup>29 Wayne Sentinel (Mar.
+29 Wayne Sentinel (Mar.
 2, 1825) ii, 3, 4.

-&lt;sup>30 Geneva Presbytery, "Records" (Sept.
+30 Geneva Presbytery, "Records" (Sept.
 21, 1825) D, 40, and Geneva Synod, "Records" (Oct.
 6, 1825) i, 431; Minutes of the Ontario Baptist Association (Sept.
 28, 1825) 5; Minutes of the Annual Conferences i, 471 compared with previous year, 447.

-&lt;sup>31 J. Hotchkin, Op.
+31 J. Hotchkin, Op.
 Cit., 378.

-&lt;sup>32 Geneva Presbytery, "Records" (Feb.
-2, 1820) C, 37.
-At this meeting the Phelps congregation was reported as having received only 10 on examination and 6 by letter (p.
+reported as having received only 10 on examination and 6 by letter (p.
 38).
 By sometime in 1821 the church had added 62 members (J. Hotchkin, Op.
 Cit., 380).
 Canandaigua had to wait until a later date before their "prospects" materialized (Id., 400).
-Since the 1820 meetings of Presbytery were held at Phelps continuing, the remainder of that year and the next showed "no distinct mention of a revival," "no special revival in any of our congregations," "no general revivals of religion during the year."
+Since the 1820 meetings of Presbytery were held at Phelps (Feb.
+2) and Canandaigua (Sept.
+5), it is impossible that the Presbytery should have been ignorant of a great awakening at Palmyra had there been such.
+If any were to try to interpret Smith's revival story as referring to the Phelps or Canandaigua Presbyterian churches rather than the Palmyra church, it is ruled out not only by the distance and lateness of date, but also by the failure of being able to fit the Methodists and Baptists into the picture.
+Furthermore, such a shift in location would fail to explain how the names of Smith's mother, sister and 2 brothers all appear on the rolls of the Palmyra church (see, Western continuing, the remainder of that year and the next showed "no distinct mention of a revival," "no special revival in any of our congregations," "no general revivals of religion during the year."
 Since these reports always rejoice at any sign of a revival in the churches, it is inconceivable that a great awakening had occurred in their Palmyra congregation and gone completely unnoticed.

 The Baptist Church records also show clearly that they had no revival in 1820, for the Palmyra congregation gained only 5 by baptism, while the neighboring Baptist churches of Lyons, Canandaigua and Farmington showed net losses of 4, 5 and 9 respectively.
-An examination of the figures for the years preceding and following 1820 yields the same picture of no revival so far as the Baptist Church of the area is concerned.
+An examination of the figures for the years preceding and following 1820 yields the same picture of no revival so far as the Baptist Church of the area is concerned.34

-The Methodist figures, though referring to the entire circuit, give the same results, for they show net losses of 23 for 1819, 6 for 1820 and 40 for 1821.
-This hardly fits Joseph Smith's description of "great multitudes" being added to the churches of the area.
+The Methodist figures, though referring to the entire circuit, give the same results, for they show net losses of 23 for 1819, 6 for 1820 and 40 for 1821.35 This hardly fits Joseph Smith's description of "great multitudes" being added to the churches of the area.
 In fact, the Mormon Prophet could hardly have picked a poorer year in which to place his revival, so far as the Methodists were concerned.
-For some time prior to 1820 a sharp controversy had existed in the denomination, which in the Genesee Conference had resulted in a decline and a loss of spirituality" throughout the entire conference.
-In addition, the Presiding Elder of the Ontario District reported July 1, 1824 that: "Four years since, equally frustrating for the Quaker area of Farmington had never been a fruitful field for Presbyterian work, and an attempt to organize a church in the town of Manchester in 1823 had to be abandoned the next year (J. Hotchkin, Op.
+For some time prior to 1820 a sharp controversy had existed in the denomination, which in the Genesee Conference had resulted in a decline and a loss of spirituality" throughout the entire conference.36 In addition, the Presiding Elder of the Ontario District reported July 1, 1824 that: "Four years since, equally frustrating for the Quaker area of Farmington had never been a fruitful field for Presbyterian work, and an attempt to organize a church in the town of Manchester in 1823 had to be abandoned the next year (J. Hotchkin, Op.
 Cit., 378f; New-York Religious Chronicle, Oct.
 2, 1824, ii, 126).

-&lt;sup>33 Geneva Presbytery, "Records" (Sept.
+33 Geneva Presbytery, "Records" (Sept.
 5, 1820) C, 64; Geneva Synod, "Records" (Oct.
 4, 1820) i, 221 (also printed in Evangelical Recorder, Nov.
 18, 1820, ii, 151); Geneva Presbytery, "Records" (Feb.
 8, 1821) C, 86; Geneva Synod, "Records" (Oct.
 4, 1821) i, 253.